Havivw/PasSkull/README.md

 ### disclaimer: saving leaked passwords data is illegal.
 This project is meant for study purposes only, use at your own risk!

 ## Thanks
-* Shirley Rabin for contribute and help.
+* Shirlyrl for contribute and help.

 ## Contributions..
 ​